First, let’s take a deeper look at all the uses pliers have.

 When the hooks on your favorite lure have become old and rusty it doesn’t mean you have to throw the lure away.
 All you have to do is purchase some new treble hooks and reattach them.

-Whether fishing from shore, boat or kayak, a lanyard or sheath is key to holding your pliers.
+Whether fishing from shore, boat or kayak, a lanyard, sheath, or tether is key to holding your pliers.
 Really, any gear you bring with you should be somehow attached to you or the boat.

 We’ve gone over exactly what to look for in fishing pliers, now let’s go over a few examples of what the market holds.